Transitions Abroad Home.

 Backpacking in northern Patagonia, Chile.

-My last afternoon at home before departing on a much anticipated, year-long solo journey through South America, I had a meltdown over duct tape, or rather, the lack thereof.
+On my last afternoon at home before departing on a much anticipated, year-long solo journey through South America, I had a meltdown over duct tape or the lack thereof.
 A staple in my backpack for quick repairs of ripped rain pants or threadbare boots, I had forgotten this item in one final, blurry blaze of frantic preparation.
-But it wasn’t the missing tape that caused my waterworks.
-I knew what lurked behind the tears.

 Well-intentioned supporters only added to my creeping dread with admonishments for the solo female globetrotter: “Be careful!
 It sounds kind of dangerous.
 Don’t go out alone at night.”
 The butterflies-in-the-stomach feeling of expectation and exhilaration had given way to nausea.